nfdiop/ndeyefatoudiop.com/clrmcxks2000209l04e312uyl.md

 That's what I realized after **3+ years** of frontend development experience.

-If there were an ultimate one, new frameworks wouldn't pop in so often and we would all be using the same.
+If there were an ultimate one, new frameworks wouldn't pop in so often, and we would all be using the same.

-Instead, follow these rules this to pick one 👇:
+Instead, follow these rules to pick one 👇:

 ## How to pick a framework depending on your situation: